When it comes to your marketing strategy, a one-size-fits-all approach isn't going to cut the mustard these days.

-So one of the biggest advantages of segmentation is the power is has to nurture your leads.
+So, one of the biggest advantages of segmentation is the power it is has to nurture your leads.

-Getting personalised messages to the right contacts at the right time should be the aim of your marketing team.
+Getting personalised messages to the right, different audiences at the right time, should be the aim of your marketing team.

 With your CRM automating the segmentation process as contacts progress through the buyer's journey, you free up your team's time to write that brilliant content and begin to refine the segmentation process.

 This is a crucial point – buyer personas and audiences are rarely stationary.

 Messaging can and should be regularly updated according to the new data your target audiences are providing, as they interact with your business.